grafana/grafana/docs/sources/administration/roles-and-permissions/access-control/_index.md

 ### Custom roles

-If you are a Grafana Enterprise customer, you can create custom roles to manage user permissions in a way that meets your security requirements.
+Create custom roles to manage user permissions in a way that meets your security requirements.

 Custom roles contain unique combinations of permissions _actions_ and _scopes_.
 An action defines the action a use can perform on a Grafana resource.
 For example, the `teams.roles:read` action allows a user to see a list of roles associated with each team.